Biden signs climate, drug price bill into law, another win for him amid crisis for U.S. democracy - NewsBreak

 Biden signs climate, drug price bill into law, another win for him amid crisis for U.S. democracy

-At a moment when American democracy looks increasingly vulnerable, President Biden and Democrats pointed to their third landmark bill, a capstone on two years of significant legislative progress, as evidence that American government is working once again.
+At a moment when American democracy looks increasingly vulnerable, President Biden and Democrats pointed to their third landmark bill as evidence that American government is working once again.

-A nearly $400-billion investment in clean energy subsidies will mark the United States' most serious effort ever to combat climate change.
+A nearly $400-billion investment in clean energy subsidies will mark the United States' most serious effort yet to combat climate change.
 A cap on prescription drug costs will ensure that seniors on Medicare pay no more than $2,000 a year for their medications.
-And an extension on subsidies provided during the COVID-19 pandemic will lower healthcare costs for 13 million Americans.
+And an extension on COVID-19 pandemic subsidies will lower healthcare costs for 13 million Americans.

-None of these long-sought changes to U.S. law appeared likely a month ago, when last-ditch negotiations between Senate Majority Leader Charles E. Schumer (D-N.Y.) and Sen. Joe Manchin, (D-W.Va.), his party's critical 50th vote in the evenly divided Senate, appeared to break down.
-But those talks quickly resumed, leading, finally, to a breakthrough.
+None of these long-sought changes to U.S. law appeared likely a month ago, when last-ditch negotiations between Senate Majority Leader Charles E. Schumer (D-N.Y.) and centrist Sen. Joe Manchin III (D-W.Va.), the party's crucial 50th vote in the evenly divided Senate, appeared to break down.

-On Tuesday, President Biden sat down at a small desk in the White House State Dining Room to scrawl his name in ink on the $700-billion package, which Manchin and Schumer dubbed the Inflation Reduction Act, and made all those changes a reality.
+But on Tuesday, President Biden sat at a small desk in the White House State Dining Room, scrawled his name in ink on the $700-billion Inflation Reduction Act, and made all of those changes a reality.

+Biden characterized the package as evidence of Democrats' commitment to achieving their policy goals.

+“We are in a season of substance,” he said before signing the bill into law.

-The legislation, the president added, "is about showing the American people that the democracy still works in America — notwithstanding all that all the talk of its demise."
+The legislation, the president added, "is about showing the American people that democracy still works in America — notwithstanding all ... the talk of its demise."

+Democrats, despite their slim majority in the House and a tie with Republicans in the Senate, have now managed — at seemingly the last possible second — to deliver on several of their 2020 campaign promises.

 The final compromise sailed through the Senate and then the House, even without a single Republican vote.
-The House approved the measure Friday, 220 to 207, just days after it squeaked through the Senate with Vice President Kamala Harris breaking a 50-50 tie.
+The House approved the measure, 220 to 207, on Friday, just days after it squeaked through the Senate, with Vice President Kamala Harris voting with the Democratic caucus to break a 50-50 tie.

+With Tuesday's signing of the Inflation Reduction Act, Biden's aides argue that his first-term legislative accomplishments surpass those of his recent predecessors.

-The Inflation Reduction Act passed on a party-line vote, as did 2021's $1.9-trillion American Rescue Plan.
-But the microchip bill, the veterans health bill and last year's $1-trillion infrastructure overhaul all won cross-party support, fulfilling a Biden vow to bring bipartisan legislating back to Washington.
+The Inflation Reduction Act and 2021's $1.9-trillion American Rescue Plan passed on party-line votes — but the microchip bill, the veterans health bill and last year's $1-trillion infrastructure overhaul all won some Republican support, fulfilling a Biden vow to bring bipartisan legislating back to Washington.

-But despite Republican and Democrats' renewed willingness to work together in Congress, American democracy remains under threat.
+But despite Republicans' and Democrats' renewed willingness at times to work together in Congress, American democracy remains under threat.

 Biden's predecessor, under investigation on multiple fronts, continues to test the country's faith in its own Constitution, undermining the rule of law and stoking America's already sectarian politico-cultural divisions.

-President Trump's enduring grip on an angry and increasingly anti-democratic Republican electorate is likely to be confirmed Tuesday evening, when Rep. Liz Cheney (R-Wyo.), who has used her place on the House select committee investigating the Jan.
-6, 2021, insurrection to lambaste the former president, is likely to lose to a primary challenger backed by Trump.
-And near nonstop cable news coverage of Trump's legal exposure in the week following the FBI's search and recovery of boxes of highly classified material from his Palm Beach, Fla., estate has already overwhelmed coverage of Democratic wins on Capitol Hill.
+Former President Trump's enduring grip on an angry and increasingly anti-democratic Republican electorate was confirmed again Tuesday evening, when Rep. Liz Cheney (R-Wyo.), who has used her place on the House committee investigating the Jan.
+6, 2021, insurrection to argue against Trump ever holding office again, lost to a primary challenger he had backed .
+And nearly nonstop cable news coverage of Trump's legal exposure since the FBI's search and recovery last week of boxes of highly classified material from his Palm Beach, Fla., estate has already overwhelmed coverage of Democratic wins on Capitol Hill.

 "This bill meets the moment," said Pete Maysmith, senior vice president of campaigns at the League of Conservation Voters.
 "By getting the biggest investment to combat the climate crisis ever across the finish line, the Democrats married needed policy with smart politics."